Andrew Withers

-Andrew Withers (born 5 February 1957) is an Australian former representative rower.
-He was a four time national champion, represented at the 1978 and the 1979 World Rowing Championships and competed in the men's eight event at the 1980 Summer Olympics.
+Andrew Withers (born 5 February 1957) is an Australian and a former representative rower.
+He was a four time national champion, represented at the 1978 and the 1979 World Rowing Championships and he competed in the men's eight event at the 1980 Summer Olympics.

 School, club & state rowing

 Withers was educated at Melbourne Grammar School where he took up rowing, He rowed in that school's first VIII in both of his senior years of 1973 and 1974.
 The 1974 Melbourne Grammar eight won the national schoolboy eight title at that year's Australian Rowing Championships.
 His senior club rowing was from the Mercantile Rowing Club.

 Victorian state representative honours first came for Withers in 1975 when aged just 18 he was selected into the Victorian men's senior eight which contested the King's Cup at the annual Interstate Regatta.
 He made six King's Cup appearances for Victoria between 1975 and 1981 and saw victories in 1979 and 1980.

 He twice stroked Mercantile coxless fours to senior national championship titles - in 1980 and 1981, and in both those years also won silver medals in the coxed four event at stroke.